tpascarella/sr50/docs/credit/travel-hacking.md

 ## Tracking Your Rewards Points

-[Award Wallet](https://awardwallet.com/api/main) compiles all of your rewards onto one place and keeps everything organized.
-It also lets you know when your points are about to expire, which is good to make sure you don't lose anything by mistake!
-Use the desktop version of AwardWallet if possible.
-Their iPhone app is infuriating.
+[Award Wallet](https://awardwallet.com/api/main) compiles all of your rewards into one screen, it also lets you know when your points are about to expire, which is good to make sure you don't lose anything by mistake!
+Use the desktop version of AwardWallet if possible, their iPhone app is infuriating.

 >Increase Your Savings Rate